 - Option 1 — Allow employees to exclude their transit or vanpool costs from taxable income, to the maximum amount, as allowed by federal law (currently $280 per month).

-- Option 2 — Employer-provided transit or vanpool subsidy (or transit pass) which covers the monthly cost of the employee's commute (up to $75 per month).
+- Option 2 — Employer-provided transit or vanpool subsidy (or transit pass) shall be equal to either the monthly cost of commuting via transit or vanpool, or seventy-five dollars ($75), whichever is lower.

 - Option 3 — Employer-provided free or low cost bus, shuttle or vanpool service operated by or for the employer.

 - Option 4 — An alternative employer-provided commuter benefit that is as effective as in reducing single occupant vehicles as Options 1-3.
 View Option 4 Guide

 - Option 5 —A company-wide telework policy allowing telework one or more days a week for all employees whose assignments can be performed remotely.
 View Option 5 Guide

 In order for an employer to be pre-approved to comply under Option 5: Telework, the employer must not remove existing benefits being offered to employees whose duties cannot be done outside of the worksite.
 If an employer removes existing commuter benefits already being offered to employees, then Option 5: Telework will need to be approved by the Air District on a case-by-case basis.